pismute/gulp-makdoc/README.md

 - Partials: `.hbs` templates that are partial documents in other `.hbs` documents.
 - Layouts: `.hbs` templates that contain other document.
-- Documents: `.md` and `.hbs`, etc documents that are writings.
+- Documents: `.md`, `.hbs`, and else documents that you write.
+Makdoc will decorate documents with Layouts, after Makdoc build them.
+- Templates: `.hbs` templates which is like `index.html`, `atom.xml`, `sitemap.xml`, and so on.
 Makdoc will decorate with Layouts
-- Templates: `.hbs` templates which is like `index.html` and `atom.xml`, `sitemap.xml`, etc. Makdoc will decorate with Layouts

 Makdoc initializes different model for each type as default.